FAQ

 Detailed instructions for each breastfeeding condition can be found in the Lactamo instructions both online and in the Lactamo box’s accompanying leaflet, allowing mothers to follow and apply these techniques safely and effectively.

-Breast massage and heat plays a crucial role in managing low milk supply, which is a common concern among breastfeeding mothers.
-This non-invasive therapeutic approach supports the physiological processes essential for efficient milk production, primarily by enhancing the let-down reflex through stimulating oxytocin.
+These three factors can play a very positive role in managing low milk supply, which is a common concern among breastfeeding mothers.
+Breast massage and nipple stimulation are non-invasive therapeutic techniques that support the physiological processes for efficient milk production.

-Breast massage and heat is aimed at supporting the dilation of the blood vessels, thereby improving blood flow to the breast.
+Breast massage and warmth is aimed at supporting the dilation of the blood vessels, thereby improving blood flow to the breast.
 Increased circulation not only supports the milk flow but also supports essential hormones, such as prolactin and oxytocin, reaching the mammary glands more effectively.
-Oxytocin, in particular, is critical as it directly triggers the muscles in the breasts to contract and release milk, facilitating a more robust let-down reflex.
+Oxytocin, in particular, is critical as it directly triggers the muscles in the breasts to contract and release milk, facilitating a more robust let-down reflex, as mentioned previously.
 This approach is supported by the latest breastfeeding research that breast massage increases the milk flow and accelerates the onset of lactation in the early postpartum period.

 Using gentle compression during feeding or expressing has been shown to improve milk removal by up to 48%.